mkarodka/Syr_RA_Tasks/README.md

 # Task_05_Descriptive_Stats

-This project explores descriptive statistics using Syracuse University Women's Basketball dataset, combined with prompt engineering to interact with a Large Language Model (LLM) for question answering and insight generation.
+This project explores descriptive statistics using the 2023–2024 NCAA Division 1 Women’s Basketball dataset, combined with prompt engineering to interact with a Large Language Model (LLM) for question answering and insight generation.

 ## 📌 Objective